 Armand Larive [LAR-vee] Television (ALTV) is the student-produced video program of Armand Larive Middle School (ALMS) in Hermiston, Oregon.
 ALTV is open to all eligible 7th and 8th graders.
-As a prerequisite, students must complete a nine-week course on video news production.
-Eligibility thereafter is based on a history of trustworthiness, a strong work ethic, and citizenship.
+Eligibility is based on a history of trustworthiness, a strong work ethic, and citizenship.
 No auditions are required.

 ALTV produces three programs: